Immigration Lawyer Newark, NJ

 - L-1 Visas: L-1 visas are intended for executives and managers transferring to the United States from companies located in other countries (L-1A visa) or for transferees in positions requiring specialized knowledge (L-1B visa).

 These are just a few examples of visa opportunities.
-Although the above visas are the most common types that we handle, we can help you with any type of visa in which you might be interested.
-Talk with our lawyers to get the help you need.
+Although the above visas are the most common types that we handle, our lawyers can help you with any type of visa in which you might be interested.
+Talk with our lawyers in NJ to get the help you need.

 The United States is a nation of immigrants, and New Jersey has always been a state that has gladly welcomed those from across the globe.
 The land of opportunity continues to attract many people from around the world.
 As immigrants settle throughout the United States, they must not only follow federal and state laws but also be aware that committing certain crimes may have immigration implications.